25-Minute HIIT Workout

 Lateral hop jump

-- This exercise works on your lateral shift and vertical power but it also great for strength in your leg too
+- This exercise works on your lateral shift and vertical power but it’s also great for strengthening your legs

 - Keep the knees tracking over the toes throughout both the lateral shift and the jump